semaphoreci/semaphore/docs/docs/getting-started/tour/hello-world.md

      ![Give access to repositories](./img/give-access.jpg)

+5. Wait a few moments for Semaphore to connect to your repository and set up the project

-5. Next, you'll see a list with all the repository contributors.
+6. Next, you'll see a list with all the existing contributors in the repository.
+These are all individuals with some level of access to your GitHub or BitBucket repository.

     Select the individuals you wish to invite to the project and press **Add selected**